Air Conditioners has a wide variety of parts for making the room’s atmosphere cool and comfortable.

-There are two types of compressors used in the air conditioner, a Rotary compressor, and a reciprocating compressor.
-Let’s find out the Difference between Reciprocating vs Rotary compressors in this article.
+There are two types of compressors used in air conditioners, a Rotary compressor, and a reciprocating compressor.
+Let’s find out the difference between Reciprocating vs Rotary Compressors in this article.

-We will also learn about how a Reciprocating or Rotary Compressor contributes to the whole process of air conditioning.
+We will also learn about how a Reciprocating or Rotary Compressor contributes to the whole process of air conditioning, what is the Difference between Rotary and Reciprocating Compressor, and which one should you choose for your air conditioner.

 But before we learn about compressors, we should know how an air conditioner works and the role of a compressor in an air conditioner or a refrigerator.